CASH IS STILL KING: Why Preppers Need to Stop Worrying about Gold and Start Keeping Cash

 The minute the power grid went down, credit and debit cards became completely useless.
 As our culture increasingly speeds towards a digital cashless society, people often forget how easily those digital items can be rendered useless.
 I recommend always having enough cash on hand to be able to make it safely through one of these types of disasters.
 From paying for gas during an evacuation, to paying for hotels, extra food, or last minute supplies, cash will be one of the most important survival items that you can carry.

 TOTAL COLLAPSE: Cash Will Still Be King during the initial Phase of the Collapse

 Even during a total financial collapse, cash will still play a major role in how people buy and sell during the initial stages of the crisis.
 Should there be a run on the banks, people will be desperate for cash and will be willing to sell just about anything to get it.

 Most people simply don’t understand how quickly a currency can become devalued, and most people will be clamoring for cash in the early stages of an economic collapse.
 People have been brainwashed into thinking this paper actually has some sort of value; so in the short-term, 99% of the country will still see paper currency as something that still has value.

 WHAT TO CARRY: Small Bills are Best

 When it comes to carrying cash for a survival situation, make sure you carry smaller bills — nothing larger than a 20.
 Even during the good times, a lot of stores are reluctant to take larger bills, so carrying smaller bills makes it easier to pay for what you need without worrying whether the business can break the bill.
 During a survival situation, you want to make things as simple and easy as possible.
-Should you need to stock up on any last-minute supplies, you need to be able to quickly get in and out.
+If you need to stock up on any last-minute supplies, you need to be able to quickly get in and out of the store.